umairmoinuddin/azureml-primers/README.md

 ## Exercises

+This lab is designed to build incremental knowledge and skills by progressing through a series of exercises, each adding new Azure ML capabilities to a machine learning senario.
+The scenario is deliberately simple, and focuses on building a binary classification model using scikit-learn.
+This makes it easier to focus on the Azure ML concepts and techniques being explored without the distraction of complex data modeling.
+Despite the simplicity, the principles demonstrated in these exercises apply to more complex scenarios, including deep learning models based on frameworks like *TensorFlow*, *Keras*, and *PyTorch*.

 - [Exercise 1: Setting Up Your Environment](ex1.md)
 - [Exercise 2: Getting Started with Experiments](ex2.md)
 - [Exercise 3: From Data to Model](ex3.md)